University College, Toronto

-University College, popularly referred to as UC, is a constituent college of the University of Toronto, created in 1853 specifically as an institution of higher learning free of religious affiliation.
+University College, popularly referred to as UC, is a constituent college of the University of Toronto located at its St. George campus in Toronto, Ontario, Canada.
+It was created in 1853 specifically as an institution of higher learning free of religious affiliation.
 It was the founding member of the university's modern collegiate system, and its non-denominationalism contrasted with contemporary colleges at the time, such as Trinity College and St. Michael's College, both of which later became part of the University of Toronto.

 University College is one of two places in the University of Toronto that has been designated a National Historic Site of Canada, along with Annesley Hall of Victoria College.
 It is home to the oldest student government in Canada, the Literary and Athletic Society.

 History

 Shortly after taking power in the first responsible government of the Province of Canada, Reformist politicians led by Robert Baldwin wrested control of King's College from the Church of England in 1849 and renamed it the University of Toronto.
 Baldwin envisioned that denominational colleges would soon decide to affiliate themselves under the secular University of Toronto "with some vague status, perhaps as divinity halls".
 His hopes were dashed when the Presbyterian Queen's College in Kingston opted to stay independent.
 Baldwin resigned as premier in 1851, leaving his successor, Francis Hincks, to find another way to persuade the denominational colleges.
 Hincks decided that the university should adopt the collegiate university governance model, used for centuries at Oxbridge and more recently at the University of London.

 On 22 April 1853, University College was created as the Provincial College, and it retains that designation in the current University of Toronto Act.
 It was the first constituent college of the University of Toronto, inheriting the teaching functions and resources of the former King's College, while the university itself became an examination body.
 Frederick William Cumberland was appointed in 1856 as the university architect to design and oversee the construction of the college's new building, completed in 1859.
 Until Wycliffe College joined the university in 1889, University College was the only member college within the University of Toronto, and therefore the principal of the college was also the de facto chief of the entire university.
 The following year, Knox College and Victoria College also joined the University of Toronto.